-These are accessible at all times with appropriate content for use around children.
+These are accessible at all times with appropriate content for use with children.

-The first aiders in these spaces are responsible for first aid checks the contents of the boxes monthly and replaces items that have been used or are out of date.
-A check form is then signed in the office (H&S folder).
+The staff in these spaces are responsible for first aid checks the contents of the boxes monthly and replaces items that have been used or are out of date.
+A form is then signed at the office.